Joint Embedding of Graphs

-The optimization problem in equation \eqref{eq:1} is similar to Principal Component Analysis (PCA) in the sense of minimizing squared reconstruction error to recover loadings and components \cite{jolliffe2002principal}.
-However, there are extra symmetries and rank constraints on the components.
-Specifically, if $h_k h_k^T$ is replaced by a matrix $\bS_k$ in equation \eqref{eq:1} and $\bS_k$s are required to be orthogonal to each other, then the problem can be solved by applying PCA on vectorized adjacency matrices.
-Compared to PCA, the joint embedding has fewer parameters to estimate, and $h_k$ can be treated as latent positions for vertices, but the joint embedding yields a larger approximation error due to the extra constrains.
+the problem can be solved by applying PCA on vectorized adjacency matrices.
+In this case, there is a $\bS_k$ to estimate for each latent dimension which has $\frac{n(n+1)}{2}$ parameters.
+Compared to PCA, the joint embedding estimates a rank one matrix $h_k h_k^T$ for each latent dimension which has $n$ parameters, and $h_k$ can be treated as latent positions for vertices, but the joint embedding yields a larger approximation error due to the extra constraints.
 Similar optimization problems have also been considered in the simultaneous diagonalization literature \cite{flury1986algorithm,ziehe2004fast}.
 The difference is that the joint embedding is estimating an $n$-by-$d$ matrix $\bH$ by minimizing reconstruction error instead of finding a $n$-by-$n$ non-singular matrix by trying to simultaneously diagonalize all matrices.
 The problem in equation \eqref{eq:1} has considerably fewer parameters to optimize, which makes it more stable and applicable with $n$ being moderately large.
-In case of embedding only one graph, the joint embedding is equivalent to the Adjacency Spectral Embedding solved by singular value decomposition\cite{sussman2012consistent}.
+In case of embedding only one graph, the joint embedding is equivalent to the Adjacency Spectral Embedding solved by singular value decomposition \cite{sussman2012consistent}.
 Next, we describe an algorithm to optimize the objective function $f(\bLambda,\bH)$.